MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/s2d.md

 ## How does it work?

 S2D creates pools of storage from storage that's attached to specific nodes in a Windows Server cluster.
-The storage can be internal on the node, or disk devices that are directly attached to a single node.
+The storage can be internal on the node or disk devices that are directly attached to a single node.
 Supported storage drives include NVMe, SSD connected via SATA or SAS, and HDD.
 [Learn more](/windows-server/storage/storage-spaces/choosing-drives).
--	When you enable S2D on a Windows Server cluster, S2D automatically discovers eligible storage, and adds it to a storage pool for the cluster.
+-	When you enable S2D on a Windows Server cluster, S2D automatically discovers eligible storage and adds it to a storage pool for the cluster.
 -	S2D also creates a built-in server-side storage cache to maximize performance.
-The fastest drives are used for caching, and the remaining drives for capacity.
+The fastest drives are used for caching and the remaining drives for capacity.
 [Learn more](/windows-server/storage/storage-spaces/understand-the-cache#cache-drives-are-selected-automatically) about the cache.
 -	You create volumes from a storage pool.
 Creating a volume creates the virtual disk (storage space), partitions and formats it, adds it to the cluster, and converts it to a clustered shared volumes (CSV).
 -	You configure different levels of fault tolerance for a volume, to specify how virtual disks are spread across physical disks in the pool, using SMB 3.0.
-You can configure a volume with no resiliency, or with mirror or parity resilience.
+You can configure a volume with no resiliency or with mirror or parity resilience.
 [Learn more](https://blogs.technet.microsoft.com/filecab/2016/09/06/volume-resiliency-and-efficiency-in-storage-spaces-direct/).

 ## Converged and non-converged deployment